Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/Export-AMCard.md

 ## PARAMETERS

 ### -Compress
-Optional switch.
-When specified, produces compressed JSON with no whitespace.
+(Optional) When specified, produces compressed JSON with no whitespace.
 This is useful for production environments to reduce message size.
 When omitted, the JSON will be formatted with indentation for better readability.

 ```yaml
 Type: Management.Automation.SwitchParameter